 Betsy Fischer Martin is an Emmy-winning journalist, television news executive, and an American University alumna.
-She is an Executive in Residence for American University School of Public Affairs where she teaches courses on political communication.
+She is Executive Director of the Women & Politics Institute and Executive in Residence for American University School of Public Affairs where she teaches courses on political communication.
 She also teaches media skills for the SPA Analytics and Management Institute.

 Fischer Martin began her career at NBC News as a college intern, and ended up working there for 22 years.
 She was Executive Producer of the top-rated Sunday morning public affairs program, "Meet the Press."
 There, she produced in-depth interviews with presidents, first ladies, cabinet officials, heads of state, and presidential candidates.
 Martin worked closely for 17 years with the late Tim Russert, serving as his producer for NBC's coverage of special events and four presidential elections, including the historic 2000 presidential election night and subsequent recount.

 Fischer Martin was promoted to Managing Editor of NBC News political programming where she was responsible for the development and execution of network political coverage.
 At NBC, she was Tom Brokaw's producer for news coverage of the 2008 presidential election, including party conventions, debates, and election night.

 Fischer Martin has been honored with several awards for her work at NBC, including three News and Documentary Emmys, the Walter Cronkite Award for Excellence in Political Journalism and a Gracie Award from American Women in Radio and Television.

 In 2016, she founded her own consulting business, Fischer Martin Media, where she specializes in helping corporate executives communicate their message in the media, break through all the noise, and excel even in the toughest of interviews.
 During the 2016 election cycle, she was co-host of Bloomberg Master in Politics.